Mustafizur Rahman Siddiqi: Career

-His career as an entrepreneur started in 1962 and he played a leading role in the establishment of a number of new ventures as managing director and/or chairman.
-These companies were, A.K.
-Khan Jute Mills Ltd, Eastern Insurance Company Ltd. (now part of Sadharan Bima Corporation), S.K.M Jute Mills Ltd, National Motors Ltd, Crescent Motors Ltd, Therapeutics (Bangladesh) Ltd, Sidko Limited (Trading Division), Sidko Limited (Garments Division), Federal Insurance Company Ltd, Sponsor Director of the Eastern, Mercantile Bank Ltd. (First East Pakistani Bank, at present Pubali Bank Ltd.), Founding vice-chairman of Al-Baraka Bank Bangladesh Ltd.
+His career as an entrepreneur started in 1962, and he played a leading role in the establishment of a number of new ventures as managing director and/or chairman.
+These companies were A.K.
+Khan Jute Mills Ltd, Eastern Insurance Company Ltd. (now part of Sadharan Bima Corporation), S.K.M Jute Mills Ltd, National Motors Ltd, Crescent Motors Ltd, Therapeutics (Bangladesh) Ltd, Sidko Limited (Trading Division), Sidko Limited (Garments Division), Federal Insurance Company Ltd, Sponsor Director of the Eastern, Mercantile Bank Ltd. (First East Pakistani Bank, at present Pubali Bank Ltd.), founding vice-chairman of Al-Baraka Bank Bangladesh Ltd.

 Siddiqi was elected member of the Pakistan National Assembly in 1962 as an independent candidate.
 He joined the Awami League Party in 1964 and was elected as its treasurer.
-He was also president of Chittagong District Awami League from 1964 to 1972.
+He was also president of the Chittagong District Awami League from 1964 to 1972.
 He was again elected member of the National Assembly of Pakistan in 1970 and member of Bangladesh Parliament from the Chittagong-2 constituency in 1973.

-As president of District Awami League and Convener of Sangram Parishad of Chittagong, Siddiqi organised the resistance against the Pakistan Army, and helped establish the Swadhin Bangla Betar Kendra (radio station) at Kalurghat.
-He was the Chairman of the Eastern zone (command) comprising five districts of Chittagong Division and districts of Barisal, Faridpur and Dhaka.
-In July 1971, he was sent to the United States and to Canada as envoy of the exiled government to lobby support from the governments of both nations.
+As president of District Awami League and convener of Sangram Parishad of Chittagong, Siddiqi organised the resistance against the Pakistan Army and helped establish the Swadhin Bangla Betar Kendra (radio station) at Kalurghat.
+He was the chairman of the Eastern zone (command) comprising five districts of Chittagong Division and districts of Barisal, Faridpur, and Dhaka.
+In July 1971, he was sent to the United States and to Canada as an envoy of the exiled government to lobby support from the governments of both nations.

 After the liberation of Bangladesh in 1972, he was appointed Minister for Commerce and Foreign Trade in the first Bangabandhu cabinet.
-In 1973, as special envoy of the Prime Minister Sheikh Mujibur Rahman, he met the heads of state and governments of the U.S., Canada, Britain, Italy, France and West Germany and lobbied for the repatriation of stranded Bangladeshis from Pakistan.
-He was appointed Ambassador to the U.S. and Mexico in July 1975 by the Bangladesh Government.
+In 1973, as special envoy of the Prime Minister Sheikh Mujibur Rahman, he met the heads of state and governments of the U.S., Canada, Britain, Italy, France, and West Germany and lobbied for the repatriation of stranded Bangladeshis from Pakistan.
+He was appointed ambassador to the U.S. and Mexico in July 1975 by the Bangladesh Government.
 In 1980, he retired from politics.